-National Partnership Agreement on Closing the Gap in Indigenous Health Outcomes tackling smoking-because smoking is a leading cause of chronic disease
+National Partnership Agreement on Closing the Gap in Indigenous Health Outcomes

 In November 2008, COAG agreed to the National Partnership Agreement (NPA) on Closing the Gap in Indigenous Health Outcomes.
 The NPA's objective is to close the life expectancy gap between Aboriginal and Torres Strait Islanders and non-Indigenous Australians within a generation.